networknt/light-doc/content/en/concern/limit.md

 # protect a slow backend API, it will return 429 error code to indicate too many requests
 # for the client to wait a grace period to resent the request.
 By default, 503 is returned.
 errorCode: ${limit.errorCode:503}
+# Default request rate limit 10 requests per second and 10000 quota per day.
+This is the
+# default for the server shared by all the services.
+If the key is not server, then the
+# quota is not applicable.
+# 10 requests per second limit and 10000 requests per day quota.
+rateLimit: ${limit.rateLimit:10/s 10000/d}
+# Key of the rate limit: server, address, client, user
+# server: The entire server has one rate limit key, and it means all users share the same.
+# address: The IP address is the key and each IP will have its rate limit configuration.
+# client: The client id in the JWT token so that we can give rate limit per client.
+# user: The user id in the JWT token so that we can set rate limit and quota based on user.
+key: ${limit.key:server}
+# If server is the key, we can set up different rate limit per request path prefix.
+server: ${limit.server:}
+# If address is the key, we can set up different rate limit per address and optional per
+# path or service for certain addresses.
+All other un-specified addresses will share the
+# limit defined in rateLimit.
+address: ${limit.address:}
+# If client is the key, we can set up different rate limit per client and optional per
+# path or service for certain clients.
+All other un-specified clients will share the limit
+# defined in rateLimit.
+When client is select, the rate-limit handler must be after the
+## JwtVerifierHandler so that the client_id can be retrieved from the auditInfo attachment.
+client: ${limit.client:}
+# If user is the key, we can set up different rate limit per user and optional per
+# path or service for certain users.
+All other un-specified users will share the limit
+# defined in rateLimit.
+When user is select, the rate-limit handler must be after the
+# JwtVerifierHandler so that the user_id can be retrieved from the auditInfo attachment.
+user: ${limit.user:}
+# Client id Key Resolver.
+clientIdKeyResolver: ${limit.clientIdKeyResolver:com.networknt.limit.key.JwtClientIdKeyResolver}
+# Ip Address Key Resolver.
+addressKeyResolver: ${limit.addressKeyResolver:com.networknt.limit.key.RemoteAddressKeyResolver}
+# User Id Key Resolver.
+userIdKeyResolver: ${limit.userIdKeyResolver:com.networknt.limit.key.JwtUserIdKeyResolver}

 ```